zaichaopan/breadcrumb/readme.md

 # Breadcrumb

 This package allows you to add dynamic breadcrumb to your laravel app.
+It is inspired by [code course](#https://codecourse.com/watch/dynamic-breadcrumbs-in-laravel?part).
 It can be used in laravel 5.5 or higher.

 ## Installation